opensearch-project/project-website/_authors/wonglam.markdown

 github: wanglam
 ---

-**Lin Wang** is an AWS web development engineer working on the OpenSearch Project.
+**Lin Wang** is an AWS front-end engineer working on the OpenSearch Project.
 His interests include machine learning and data visualization.